 Budgeting can improve your life because it:

 - Reveals waste.
-Creating a budget sheds light on areas that many people neglect to notice on a day-to-day basis.
+Creating a budget sheds light on areas that many people neglect on a day-to-day basis.

 - Directs priorities.
 A budget allows for people to look at the big picture of their spending habits and set new priorities to maximize their money’s potential.